Dale-Potter-14/Play-Eternal/README.md

 - As this is the first release of the site, the chat page was not included in the implementation due to its complexities.
 Rather, a simplified version in the form of a Feedback and Recommendations page.
 	- The implementation of the chat page would depend on the page traffic generated by the live site and the level of interaction received from the users would help to deem its feasibility.

+# Testing

+Introduction

+Bugs

+User Stories

+Features Testing

+Responsiveness and Compatibility

+Safari, Chrome, Firefox, Edge, Opera

+Devices and Screen Sizes

+W3C HTML Code Validator

+W3C CSS Jigsaw Validator

+Testing Accessibility

+Testing Performance with Google Lighthouse

+Peer Code Review

+# Deployment

+## Development Interface

+This website was developed on Gitpod using the Code Institute student template with changes frequently committed to git then pushed onto GitHub from the Gitpod terminal.

+The deployed version of the website is the master.

+## Page Deployment

+The website was deployed on GitHub using the following steps:

+1. Log onto GitHub
+2. Go to the “repositories” section
+3. Click on the repository:
+4. Once in the repository, click on "settings" located in the right handside of the menu on top of the repository
+5. Click on “Pages” located in the left handside menu
+6. Under “Source”, select “Master” in the first tab
+7. In the next tab, select “/root” if not already selected by default
+8. Click “Save” and the url should be displayed above the "source" section
+9. Now that the link is displayed, the website is deployed and can be accessed in the browser by clicking on the url deployment

+# References

+## Code

+## Content

+## Media

+# Acknowledgements